Illinois: Climate

 Illinois has a climate that varies widely throughout the year.
 Because of its nearly 400-mile distance between its northernmost and southernmost extremes, as well as its mid-continental situation, most of Illinois has a humid continental climate (Köppen climate classification Dfa), with hot, humid summers and cold winters.
 The southern part of the state, from about Carbondale southward, has a humid subtropical climate (Koppen Cfa), with more moderate winters.
 Average yearly precipitation for Illinois varies from just over 48 in at the southern tip to around 35 in in the northern portion of the state.
 Normal annual snowfall exceeds 38 in in the Chicago area, while the southern portion of the state normally receives less than 14 in.
 The all-time high temperature was 117 F, recorded on July 14, 1954, at East St. Louis, and the all-time low temperature was −38 F, recorded on January 31, 2019, during the January 2019 North American cold wave at a weather station near Mount Carroll, and confirmed on March 5, 2019.
 This followed the previous record of −36 F recorded on January 5, 1999, near Congerville.
 Prior to the Mount Carroll record, a temperature of −37 F was recorded on January 15, 2009, at Rochelle, but at a weather station not subjected to the same quality control as official records.

 Illinois averages approximately 51 days of thunderstorm activity a year, which ranks somewhat above average in the number of thunderstorm days for the United States.
-Illinois is vulnerable to tornadoes, with an average of 35 occurring annually, which puts much of the state at around five tornadoes per 10000 sqmi annually.
-While tornadoes are no more powerful in Illinois than other states, some of Tornado Alley's deadliest tornadoes on record have occurred in the state.
+Illinois is vulnerable to tornadoes, with an average of 54 occurring annually, which puts much of the state at around five tornadoes per 10000 sqmi annually.
+Some of Tornado Alley's deadliest tornadoes on record have occurred in the state.
 The Tri-State Tornado of 1925 killed 695 people in three states; 613 of the victims died in Illinois.